 At OPG, we work hard to minimize our environmental footprint in our site communities.
 We also work with partners to foster and enhance biodiversity across Ontario.

-OPG has maintained an ISO 14001 certified Environmental Management System since 1999.
-The scope of OPG’s EMS includes activities related to design, supply chain, construction, commissioning, operation (including emissions, effluent, and waste management), and decommissioning of electricity generating stations, and associated properties, buildings, and structures solely owned and operated by OPG, or sites operated by OPG on behalf of OPG’s partner owners.
+OPG has maintained an ISO 14001 certified Environmental Management System (EMS) since 1999.
+The scope of OPG’s EMS includes the management of activities related to design, supply chain, construction, commissioning, operation (including emissions, effluent, waste management, and other support processes), and decommissioning of electricity generating stations, and associated properties, auxiliary buildings, and structures solely owned or leased by OPG, or sites operated by OPG on behalf of OPG’s partner owners.

 With processes and programs in place to manage our environmental impact, and improve our natural surroundings, OPG is consistently recognized at home and abroad by groups like the international Wildlife Habitat Council (WHC).
 In fact, OPG maintains 12 Wildlife at Work and seven Corporate Lands for Learning certifications.
 In 2017, OPG received WHC’s new Conservation Certification for the biodiversity programs at our Darlington and Pickering nuclear stations.

 Our regional biodiversity program focuses on the protection and restoration of the natural habitat across Ontario.
 Since 2000, OPG - through our many conservation partners - has planted more than 6.5 million native trees and shrubs on ecologically strategic land in Ontario.